-All about the LDD Moth (formerly known as Gypsy moth)
+All about the Spongy moth (formerly known as the European Gypsy moth)

-The LDD moth (which is formerly known as The Gypsy moth) is a non-native moth species that can wreak havoc on healthy trees found all over Eastern North America.
-In high populations the LDD moth, in its caterpillar stage, can defoliate trees in a very short amount of time.
+The Spongy moth (which is formerly known as the European Gypsy moth) is a non-native moth species that can wreak havoc on healthy trees found all over Eastern North America.
+In high populations the Spongy moth, in its caterpillar stage, can defoliate trees in a very short amount of time.
 Repeated years of tree defoliation can be deadly to trees.

 1. Egg stage - Late August to early May - a good time to inspect and destroy